You’ve got this.

 Knowledge is power.
 Take a birth class that respects your choices and empowers you to give birth with awareness.
 You'll feel calmer if you understand what's going on, and you'll know how to make decisions as your birth story unfolds.

-We are particularly fond of Motherly’s birth class ?, and we’ve designed it for ALL types of birth, so **C-section mamas, we’ve got you covered, too.
+We are particularly fond of Motherly's Becoming Mama™ Online Birth Class, and we've designed it for ALL types of birth, so **C-section mamas, we've got you covered, too.

 Have you ever watched a birth scene in a movie or on a TV show?
 Chances are it was pretty intense and loud, and made you cringe at least once.

 As a midwife I'm here to tell you that birth is just not like that in real life.

 Yes, it is intense.
 But it can be incredibly peaceful, gracefully serene and breathtakingly beautiful at the same time.